Skip to main content

 - cron: "0 9 * * 1" # every Monday at 09:00 UTC

-Narrow the heal queue when you only want to touch some tests:
+Narrow the triage queue when you only want to touch some tests:

 # Only quarantined tests, two sessions in parallel

-npx momentic ai heal test-results --only-quarantined --parallel 2
+npx momentic ai triage test-results --only-quarantined --parallel 2

 # Skip known-flaky tests by name

-npx momentic ai heal test-results --exclude "checkout flow" "^Legacy "
+npx momentic ai triage test-results --exclude "checkout flow" "^Legacy "

-See the momentic ai heal reference for every flag.
-The same run-then-heal pattern works on GitLab CI, CircleCI, Jenkins, and custom setups.
+--dry-run still uploads the local results archive by default.
+Combine it with --no-upload to skip the archive upload.
+See the momentic ai triage reference for every flag.
+The same run-then-triage pattern works on GitLab CI, CircleCI, Jenkins, and custom setups.